KFTE VALVE CO., LTD.

 Function: Provide tight sealing with a rotating ball mechanism.
 Ideal for high-pressure systems.

-Applications: Common in natural gas pipelines and refined product transport due to their reliability and low leakage risk.
+Applications: Ball valve applications include natural gas pipelines and refined product transport due to their reliability and low leakage risk.

 3. Check Valves (Non-Return Valves)